MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/enabling-wsprint-on-a-device.md

 ## Implement a HTTP endpoint

 The endpoint needs to be able to respond to WSPrint 2.0 operations.
 You do not need to perform SOAP validation and processing.
-We just do string detection and replacement in our version.
+You can instead use string detection and replacement.

-Once the WSPrint endpoint is functioning, you will need to customize the XML returned from the GetPrinterElements call with a custom device id:
+Once the WSPrint endpoint is functioning, you need to customize the XML returned from the GetPrinterElements call with a custom device id:

 ```
 <wprt:DeviceId>MFG:MS3D; CMD:XPS; MDL:Compat; CLS:Printer; DES:Compat; CID:MS3DWSD</wprt:DeviceId>